shivannis/xandr-docs-public/xandr-docs/articles/invest/pass-in-user-data-offline.md

 Microsoft Invest.

-But what if Prostarr has segment information that cannot be passed to Xandr so easily?
+But what if Prostarr has segment information that cannot be passed to Microsoft Advertising so easily?
 For example, let's say Prostarr creates an internal "Propensity to Buy" metric which rates users as low, medium, or high.
 Or let's say a user who made a purchase and was put into a "remarketing segment" returns a purchase and Prostarr makes an